Smokeyy365/cab302_grp/README.md

    - Windows PowerShell / CMD: `mvnw.cmd test`
    - macOS / Linux / Git Bash: `./mvnw test`
 3. Maven downloads dependencies on the first run and executes all tests under `src/test/java` via the Surefire plugin.
-4. Review the summary in the terminal or open `target/surefire-reports/*.txt` for detailed results.

 ### Running a single test class
 ```